guglastican/github-exsfzj/src/pages/blog/phenq-reviews.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "PhenQ Review - Is It Worth It?
 My Experience on PhenQ Supplement"
 description: "PhenQ contains the power of multiple weight loss supplements in just one pill.
-Till today it is known as one of the best weight loss supplement. "
+Till today it is known as one of the best weight loss supplement."
 pubDate: "Jul 15 2022"
 heroImage: "/phenq-reviews.jpg"
 ---